Michael Stars

-Michael Stars is a Los Angeles-based apparel and lifestyle retail company that offers women and men’s fashion, including t-shirts, bottoms, dresses, sweaters, jackets, and accessories.
-This brand specializes in t-shirts, which have been for sale for many years.
+Michael Stars is a Los Angeles–based apparel and lifestyle retail company that offers women's and men's fashion.
 The company was founded by the married couple Michael Cohen and Suzanne Lerner.

 History

-The History Behind the Brand

-Co-founder Michael Cohen began his career in the apparel industry in his native South Africa, where at the age of 21 he founded the import-export fashion agency Bernstein & Cohen.
+Co-founder Michael Cohen began his career in the apparel industry in his native country, South Africa, where at the age of 21 he founded the import-export fashion agency Bernstein & Cohen.
 In 1977, he moved to Los Angeles where he would later meet co-founder Suzanne Lerner.
 At the time, Lerner was running Lerner et Cie, a wholesale fashion showroom she founded in 1983.
-Cohen was working with contemporary artist John Stars, placing his designs on t-shirts.
-Cohen approached Lerner about representing the brand, and in 1986, the two of them launched Michael Stars.
+Cohen was working with contemporary artist John Stars and placing his designs on t-shirts.
+Cohen approached Lerner about developing a brand, and in 1986 the two of them launched Michael Stars.
 Two years later, Cohen and Lerner were married.

 In the beginning, Michael Stars focused on unisex, one-size-fits-all t-shirts.
 The original designs were boxy and decorated in bright colors and interwoven, French-inspired graphics.
 The brand is recognized as one of the first to start changing the body of the t-shirt, using fitted shapes, cap-sleeves and various silhouettes.
-The company gained note from various shows, specifically being featured on Beverly Hills, 90210.
-At the time the shirts were sold at upscale retailers such as Barneys, Fred Segal and Harrods.
+The company gained exposure from being featured on various shows, especially Beverly Hills, 90210.
+At the time the shirts appeared on the show, they were being sold at upscale retailers such as Barneys, Fred Segal and Harrods.